 The presence of constituent elements, components, parts from which the system is formed;

-The presence of links between elements - structure;
+The presence of connections between elements - structure;

 The presence of functional tasks of each element are not duplicated;